FOSDEM-Cloud-Native-Databases-DevRoom/fosdem-cloud-native-databases-devroom.github.io/index.md

 ## Suggested Topics

-* Evolution of new database architecture (e.g., to address scalability, elasticity, reliability)
+* Evolution of new database architecture (e.g., to address scalability, elasticity, reliability in on-prem, distributed, and cloud deployments)
 * Integrating AI/ML workloads
 * How to ease/streamline database migration (especially from legacy databases)
 * Achieving database upgrades without downtime